-You can now add redirect rules from right within your MyKinsta dashboard!
+You can add redirect rules from right within your MyKinsta dashboard!
 Redirect rules allow you to seamlessly direct traffic from one location to another.
-It is particularly useful for preventing 404 errors, ensuring proper SEO when you make changes, and routing visitors to the correct locations on your site.
+This is particularly useful for preventing 404 errors, ensuring proper SEO when you make changes, and routing visitors to the correct locations on your site.

-Using free WordPress plugins to implement redirects can sometimes cause performance issues.
+Using free WordPress plugins to implement redirects can sometimes cause performance issues as most of them utilize the wp_redirect function, which requires additional code execution and resources.
+Some of them also add autoloaded data to your wp_options table, which increases database bloat.
 Adding them in MyKinsta means the rules are implemented at the server level, which is a much more optimal way.
 Just follow the steps below on how to add them.

 How to Add a Redirect Rule

 - 301 redirect: Used for URLs and or content that is “moved permanently.”
-Typically this is the one you will want to use for SEO purposes.
+Typically this is the one you’ll want to use for SEO purposes.

 - 302 redirect: Used for URLs and or content that is “found” or “moved temporarily.”

-In this example below, we add a 301 redirect for a blog post URL that was changed and updated to something else.
-This ensures that all traffic, backlinks, and link juice from Google is now sent to the new URL.
-301 redirects pass between 90-99% of link juice.
+In the example below, we add a 301 redirect for a blog post URL that was changed and updated to something else.
+This ensures that all traffic, backlinks, and “link juice” from Google is now sent to the new URL.
+301 redirects pass between 90-99% of “link juice.”
 You can select which domain prefix you want it to be added for.
 In this case, we want both www and non-www traffic to redirect.

 Note: This will automatically redirect UTM parameters or anything on the end of the URL.
 For example, if the old URL is shared on social media using a tool like Buffer, it might appear as the following: